homerhanumat/csc324docs/content/eloquent/Kaitlyn-1/index.md

 let old = array[i];
 array[i] = array[array.length - 1 - i];
 ```
-Here, for any point in the array, that element will be replaced by the element in the point of the array length minus 1 minus 1.
+Here, for any point in the array, that element will be replaced by the element in the point of the array length minus 1 minus i.

 ```{javascript}
  array[array.length - 1 - i] = old;